romanhaa/Cerebro/examples/GSE129845/Seurat_v3/README.md

 # Seurat v3 workflow for `GSE129845` data set

-Here, we analyze a [`GSE129845`](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE129845) data set which was published by [Russell *et al.* in 2018 (eLIFE)](https://doi.org/10.7554/eLife.32303) using [Seurat](https://satijalab.org/seurat/) framework, following the basic [Seurat](https://satijalab.org/seurat/) workflow.
+Here, we analyze a `GSE129845` data set ("Single-Cell Transcriptomic Map of the Human and Mouse Bladders", Yu *et al.*, J Am Soc Nephrol (2019), [DOI](https://doi.org/10.1681/ASN.2019040335), [GEO submission](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE129845)) using [Seurat](https://satijalab.org/seurat/) framework, following the basic Seurat workflow.

 ## Preparation

 Before starting, we clone the Cerebro repository (or manually download it) because it contains the raw data of our example data set.
-One (optional) step of our analysis will require us to provide some gene sets in a GMT file.
+One (optional) step of our analysis will require us to provide some gene sets in a `GMT` file.
 We manually download the `c2.all.v7.0.symbols.gmt` file from [MSigDB](http://software.broadinstitute.org/gsea/downloads.jsp#msigdb) and put it in our current working directory.
 Then, we pull the Docker image from the Docker Hub, convert it to Singularity, and start an R session inside.